-By the end of fifth grade, students apply their understanding of scale at macro (time and space) and micro (particles of matter) levels to understand patterns and scale across life, earth and space, and physical sciences.
-Students will develop an understanding of forces, conservation of matter, and that genetic information can be passed down from parent to offspring.
-Student investigations focus on collecting and making sense of observational data and measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
-While individual lessons may include connections to any of the crosscutting concepts, the standards in fifth grade focus on helping students understand phenomena through patterns and scale, proportion and quantity.
+By the end of second grade, students understand the basic concept that energy can change the phase of matter and is necessary for life.
+Students begin to understand energy and matter, the formation of Earth's surface features, water cycles and energy flow, changes in the environment, patterns in the sky, and the conditions necessary for life on Earth.
+Student investigations focus on collecting and making sense of observational data and simple measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
+While individual lessons may include connections to any of the crosscutting concepts, the standards in second grade focus on helping students understand phenomena through systems and system models and energy and matter.

 Core Ideas for Knowing Science Core Ideas for Using Science Physical Science U1: Scientists explain phenomena using P1: All matter in the Universe is made of very small particles. evidence obtained from observations and P2: Objects can affect other objects at a distance. or scientific investigations.
 Evidence may P3: Changing the movement of an object requires a net force to be acting on it. lead to developing models and or P4: The total amount of energy in a closed system is always the same but can be transferred theories to make sense of phenomena. from one energy store to another during an event.
 As new evidence is discovered, models Earth and Space Science and theories can be revised.
-E1: The composition of the Earth and its atmosphere and the natural and human processes U2: The knowledge produced by science is occurring within them shape the Earth's surface and its climate. used in engineering and technologies to E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe. solve problems and/or create products.
-Life Science U3: Applications of science often have both L1: Organisms are organized on a cellular basis and have a finite life span. positive and negative ethical, social, L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. economic, and/or political implications.
+E1: The composition of the Earth and its atmosphere and the natural and human processes U2: The knowledge produced by science is occurring within them shape the Earth's surface and its climate. used in engineering and technologies to E2: The Earth and our solar system are a very small part of one of many galaxies within the solve problems and/or create products.
+Universe.
+U3: Applications of science often have both Life Science L1: Organisms are organized on a cellular basis and have a finite life span. positive and negative ethical, social, L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. economic, and/or political implications.
 L3: Genetic information is passed down from one generation of organisms to another.
 L4: The unity and diversity of organisms, living and extinct, is the result of evolution.

-^{}Adapted from Working with Big Ideas in Science Education2
+\Adapted from Working with Big Ideas in Science Education